Skip to content

 Obtaining Licensure

-To obtain the license necessary to use controlled substances in research download and complete the Application for Researcher Form.
-This will require a concise description of the planned research use of the drug, a plan for secure storage, as well as payment of a fee.
+To obtain the necessary license to use controlled substances, complete the Application for Researcher Form.
+This will require a concise description of how you plan to use and securely store the drug; fee payment is required.

-Once a state license number has been obtained the federal registration can be initiated by following the instructions for New Applications for DEA Registration and selecting Business Category Form 225 – Researcher.
+Once a state license number has been obtained, initiate federal registration by following the instructions for New Applications for DEA Registration and selecting Business Category Form 225 – Researcher.

 The federal fee is waived for academic institutions.
 To have the fee waived, Dr. Wesley Byerly, Senior Vice Chancellor for Research (phone: 901.448.7125) is designated the Certifying Official for the UT Health Science Center and should be identified on the application as the institutional contact and Fee Exempt Certifier.